Sustainability Speaker Series Welcomes Dr. Mark Whitacre, ADM Price-Fixing Whistleblower

-Lee Business School welcomes speaker Dr. Mark Whitacre of Cypress Systems and former whistleblower of the ADM price-fixing scheme as seen in the Mark Damon film, "The Informant."
+Lee Business School welcomes speaker Dr. Mark Whitacre of Cypress Systems and former whistleblower of the ADM price-fixing scheme as seen in the Matt Damon film, "The Informant."

 Philip J. Cohen Theatre

 2:30 p.m. - Presentation - open to all